AndreiMisiukevich/DoppelGit/docs/USAGE.md

 ## 6. Screenshot reference / placeholders

-You can add screenshots under `docs/images/` and reference them here:
+In your GitHub repo, you can add screenshots under `docs/images/` and reference them here:

 - Identities list: